OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 Save this as a text file on your computer.
 You'll need this for the next step.

-Lets go back to Seq-Match -- you'll see that this time, you get very confident identifiation of a pseudomonad.
+Lets go back to Seq-Match -- you'll see that this time, you get very confident identification of a pseudomonad.

 ![good match](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/images/seq_match_good.PNG)

-### Phhylogenetically informed analysis
+### Phylogenetically informed analysis

 Now that we have a quick an dirty look at the potential taxonomy of your single cell genome, we will want to do a more refined and comprehensive analysis of your isolate’s 16S rRNA sequence taxonomy and phylogeny.
 For this, go to the homepage of the Ribosomal Database Project website: